-- Students from rural schools performed higher than the national average, with 4% higher score in Language and 2% higher score in Mathematics. - Students from urban schools performed lower than the national average in Language with 1% lower score.
-Students' score in Mathematics was at par with the national average.
+- Students from rural schools performed higher than the national average, with 1% higher score in Language and 2% higher score in Mathematics. - Students from urban schools performed at par with the national average in Language and Mathematics.

 Performance by School Management Type